Ellie Holcomb

 There’s much more to food than palate and preference.
 How does a go-to meal at your favorite hometown restaurant reveal the true you behind the web bio?

 There is a restaurant in our neighborhood in East Nashville called Lockeland Table.
 It’s locally owned and operated and a place where you’re going to see somebody you know.
 I try to walk by a lot because there will usually be people I know eating on the patio.
-And I have two favorite things to order—I’m a both/and kind of girl.
+And I have two favorite things to order — I’m a both/and kind of girl.
 I love their wood-fired pizzas, which they make every day.
 But they also have this incredible dish, which I usually split with my husband, Drew.
 It’s a steak with chimichurri sauce and fresh green beans.
 I like sharing and trying a lot of things, but usually, we split this one.
 And then we typically get whatever fresh local vegetables are available from their garden.

-like Cheers, where “everybody knows your name.”
+But here’s why I love it.
+Drew and I travel so much for work, and it’s just very grounding to have a place where you feel like you’re known — and where you’ll see people you know.
+It’s like Cheers, where “everybody knows your name.”
 It’s a beautiful thing.
 But even more than that, I feel like the folks who run it are just really good neighbors.
 In the wake of the EF4 tornado that hit Nashville in March, they threw a block party.
 They just cooked and fed anyone who wanted and needed to come and eat and be together

 They have the pulse of the needs of the neighborhood.
-They understand the heart—the heartbeat of our area.
+They understand the heart — the heartbeat of our area.
 Inside, they have a community table, where you may end up eating with eight very different people.
 And they have a community happy hour where everything is half-price because they want to make their food accessible to everybody.
 It’s a legit happy hour, but they don’t call it that.
 They call it “community hour.”
 And that’s why I love it so much; it embodies community for me.

 Sonaal Bangera, Unsplash